 Whole Plant vs. Isolate, Cannabis vs. Cannabinoid

-By Stacey Marie Kerr MD, Hawaiian Ethos Medical Director,
+By Stacey Marie Kerr MD, Hawaiian Ethos Medical Advisor

 Recently I consulted a patient with hyperemesis gravidarum, a severe form of morning sickness that occurs for some pregnant women.
 Wanting the purest form of medicine possible and being cautious with her pregnancy, she had tried a purified THC:CBD 1:1 ratio medicine.